 Follow the Flow

 AbstractThis project is inspired by the Banaue Rice Terraces, 2,000 year old structures carved into mountainsides in the Philippines.
 See if you can recreate the water flow of this ancient marvel, often called the Eighth Wonder of the World, using just household materials!
-The 2017 Fluor Engineering Challenge is over but you can still try out the project and compare your design to the high scores, or use the idea for a science fair or classroom activity.
+Looking for inspiration?
+You can see how other students have tackled this and other annual Science Buddies Engineering Challenges.

 Build a model of a terraced irrigation system that uses flowing water to transport plastic beads.
 Beads start in the top layer and must flow through each lower layer until they are retained in the bottom layer.